BMW Reins In The

 On a preview drive for the press, Dr. Burkhard Göschel, member of the Management Board of BMW AG, said that in spite of the controversy, BMW had to differentiate the 7-Series more from the 5-Series: “Both models differed only in size, not in the concept.
 The 7-Series was basically a big 5.
 Our decision was met publicly with much debate.
 You know about that and it’s good.
 BMW is an emotional brand.”

-With the mid-cycle model update, unveiled in
+model update, unveiled in

 The 7er’s design has been